 - DGL (deglycyrrhizinated licorice) – licorice in this form aids the stomach and lining of the intestinal tract.

-- Glutamine – an amino acid that is available as a powder, glutamine helps to heal the gut.
+- Glutamine – an amino acid that is available as a powder.
+It can be added to a smoothie or any other liquid.
+Glutamine is amazing at healing the gut.

 A Bland Diet